officialayushyadav15/code-in-place/week 1/Jigsaw Karel/README.md

 ## Problem Statement

 Your task: Karel has picked up a new hobby: doing puzzles!
 Karel is trying to complete this puzzle made up of beepers.
-When complete, the puzzle should look like this:

 ![Sample Result](result.jpeg)